-Information Technology and Networking Services Unit: ITNS provides technical support for Information Technology resources used on campus.
-Supported desktop and laptop systems are primarily Windows and Macintosh based systems.
+Vessels: SMS/VIMS maintains and operates a fleet of 40 vessels for research and educational purposes.
+Larger vessels are equipped with flow-through seawater, sample collection-analysis labs and electronics labs.
+In addition to the 65-foot campus.
+Supported desktop and laptop systems are primarily Windows and Macintosh-based.
 ITNS maintains a campus-wide backbone network, which has a high-speed link to the Internet (and Internet II) via NetWork Virginia.
 ITNS provides a plethora of IT services such as file, print, E-mail, web, database, data storage, high performance computing, and video conferencing.
 Students have access to up-to-date hardware and software in computing labs, the library and via mobile laptop systems that can be used in any classroom.
 ITNS assists students in configuring and using personally owned computer systems that meet or exceed minimum requirements.